Homeschooling for Empowerment

 The second stage in learning is the logic or grammar stage

 As you are exposed to your subject from the works of several different authors, you will begin to draw your own conclusions.
 Don’t be afraid to expose yourself to works that you may not immediately agree with.
 You will see that there are other sides to your subject matter.
-Record you thoughts at each step.
+Record your thoughts at each step.

 Learn the rules

 Here you will learn the rules of engagement for your subject matter.
 As the study of design has rules for function, aesthetics, medium, colour, and form, so every subject has its own rules, that need to be learned by the student.
-As you discover these rules, write them down and design experiments for yourself that tests these rules — do they always apply?
+As you discover these rules, write them down and design experiments for yourself that test these rules — do they always apply?

-For instance there is a “rule of 3” in design.
+For instance, there is a “rule of 3” in design.
 You want anything that you design — a flower arrangement, a landscape, a knitted sweater or a tapestry to express its message using an odd number of elements.
 Always 3 or 5 or 7 roses, within an arrangement of other elements.
 A single rose speaks a more powerful message than 12 roses.
 Is this rule true?
 Test it by experimenting.
 Record your results.
 Experiment again.
 Draw your own conclusions.
 When is it safe to break the rules?
 This is the essence of learning and empowering your own vision.

 Memorize or copy the Masters

 From this immersion in your subject, taking rabbit trails as they come to you, you will gain a thorough understanding of what your subject holds up until now — the conversation that’s been taking place through history about your subject.
-As a homeschooler you can end your search — stop listening — at any time or you can go as deeply as you want to in your subject matter.
+As a homeschooler you can end your search — stop listening — at any time or you can go as deep as you want to in your subject matter.
 You don’t have to be finished by June.

 This would be the time to let your own voice be heard — if its a life long learning project — as my project on Fiber Arts and Botany is for me — then this would be the time to start a blog, create a video, write a book about what you’ve learned, and your own voice and understanding — your turn to enter the conversation, even while you continue to listen to the voices in your field.